 Safety is always the first priority in my job as pilot.
 This is also reflected in the way I sail.
 When alone at sea, the nearest help may be over a thousand kilometers away.
 In extreme conditions, even a small problem can quickly escalate and multiply.
 Therefore, before every competition, I focus on getting ready mentally and physically, study the route in detail, equip the boat well and go through possible scenarios that I might encounter.

 My journey towards the Vendée Globe in 2020 is so far the biggest sail racing project in Finland in the 2000s.
 No Nordic sailor has yet participated in the Vendée Globe, which is widely regarded as the most demanding sailing competition in the world.

-Getting to the starting line requires success in other important competitions in 2018 and 2019, partnerships to ensure my boat is up to the required standards, and top performance by everyone in the support team.
+Getting to the starting line has required success in other important competitions in 2018 and 2019, partnerships to ensure my boat is up to the required standards, and top performance by everyone in the support team.

 This project and each competition leading up to it will test my personal limits unlike any of my adventures before this.

 Success in finishing the Vendée Globe would mean a new chapter in the Finnish and Nordic history of sailing.

 I believe I am finally up to this challenge.